Ammon1/spectroscopy/README.md

 # spectroscopy
 Program written to analize Raman maps done on Renishaw spectrometer (program reads ONLY Renishaw maps exported to txt or csv).
+If someone will send me spectra from other spectrometers I'll upgrade program to read it.
 To to open file use file->open data
 To open reference use file->open reference